Technology Enabled Care (TEC)

 The TEC team provides guidance, training and advice to citizens and professionals.

-When appropriate, we can loan assistive technology to support the independence and safety of people living in Peterborough.
+If appropriate, the council can loan you assistive technology to support your independence and safety.

 We can also provide reassurance and support for family members.
 People are happier and healthier when they can remain as independent as possible in their communities.